 - All personnel working in the camp will wear protective clothing including long sleeves and pants.
 Additional items such as eye protection and a hat are also recommended.
 People working under the camp should wash their clothes daily.
 Appropriate hygiene practices will be adopted such as washing hands with soap and water before eating/smoking. - A wash station will be available along with an anti-viral antiseptic (e.g. Betadine) should someone be bitten or scratched.
-If a person is bitten or scratched by a FF they should: - wash the wound with soap and water for at least five minutes (do not scrub) - contact their doctor immediately to arrange for post-exposure vaccinations. - If bat saliva contacts the eyes, nose, mouth or an open wound, flush thoroughly with water and seek immediate medical advice. - Details of the nearest hospital or doctor who can provide post-exposure prophylaxis will be kept on site. - Only trained and vaccinated personnel should handle injured or dead flying-foxes.
+If a person is bitten or scratched by a FF they should: - wash the wound with soap and water for at least five minutes (do not scrub) - contact their doctor immediately to arrange for post-exposure vaccinations. - If bat saliva contacts the eyes, nose, mouth or an open wound, flush thoroughly with water and seek immediate medical advice.

-6 All references to ecologist in this section assumes an ecologist with skills and experience as set out in Appendix A
+&lt;sup>6 All references to ecologist in this section assumes an ecologist with skills and experience as set out in Appendix A